0xjessel/notion-ai-recipe-importer/README.md

 ## Troubleshooting

 Common issues:

-- **API Key Invalid**: Ensure your Claude and Notion API keys are correctly entered
+- **API Key Invalid**: Ensure your Claude, Notion, and (if using YouTube import) YouTube API keys are correctly entered
 - **Import Failed**: Try refreshing the page or check if the site blocks content scraping
 - **Processing Stuck**: Use the cancel button and try again
 - **Missing Permissions**: Make sure you've shared your Notion database with your integration